kamisori/common-lisp/concepts/arithmetic/introduction.md

 # Introduction

-Common Lisp uses the standard arithmetic operators for most operations but is somewhat unique in using a "prefix-notation" as  opposed to the more familiar "infix-notion".
+Common Lisp uses the standard arithmetic operators for most operations but is somewhat unique in using a "prefix-notation" as  opposed to the more familiar "infix-notation".

 More visually: